mlewertTiVo/google-stb.platform.vendor.broadcom.bcm_platform/tools/release/readme.txt

 How to use unpack_release.sh
 ----------------------------

-1. Check out a vanilla Android L aosp tree.
+1. Check out a vanilla Android aosp tree.
 Run the "repo init" command.

-2. "repo sync -j8" to fetch the aosp tree.
+2. "repo sync -jN" to fetch the aosp tree.

-3. Run unpack_release.sh by specifying the aosp tree location and the release tarball name, e.g.: unpack_release.sh android5.0_14.4take1.tgz ~/projects/l-aosp
+3. Run unpack_release.sh by specifying the aosp tree location and the release tarball name, e.g.: unpack_release.sh android5.0_14.4take1.tgz ~/projects/aosp

 Note: The script will check if aosp tree location has been preloaded with a version of refsw code base in vendor/broadcom/refsw.
 If it doesn't, the script would then check if a version of refsw source is included in the release tarball and use it if one exists.
 If the script can't locate a version of refsw source in the expected location nor can it find a copy of refsw source code in the release tarball, the script will bail and the user is expected to source a version of URSR release that works with the given Android release and populate the AOSP code tree acccordingly.